taku25/UEP.nvim/README.md

       * **DANGEROUS**: Permanently deletes **ALL** structural caches (`*.project.json`) and **ALL** file caches (`*.files.json`) associated with the current project, including all plugins and the linked engine.
       * The command runs asynchronously with a progress bar and requires confirmation.
       * After running this, you **must** run `:UEP refresh` to rebuild the project structure from scratch.
+  * **`:UEP goto_definition[!]
+[ClassName]`**: Jumps to the actual definition file of a class, skipping forward declarations.
+      * Without `!`: Uses the `[ClassName]` argument if provided, otherwise it uses the word under the cursor.
+It performs an **intelligent hierarchical search** based on the current module's dependencies (current component -> shallow deps -> deep deps) before falling back to LSP.
+      * With `!`: Ignores arguments and the word under the cursor, and always opens a picker UI to select a class from the entire project.

 ## 🤖 API & Automation Examples